scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_moran.rst

 Compute Moran's I score
 -----------------------

-This example shows how to compute the Moran's I global spatial autocorrelation statistics.
+This example shows how to compute the Moran's I global spatial auto-correlation statistics.

-The Moran's I global spatial autocorrelation statistics evaluates whether features (i.e. genes) shows a pattern that is clustered, dispersed or random in the tissue are under consideration.
+The Moran's I global spatial auto-correlation statistics evaluates whether features (i.e. genes) shows a pattern that is clustered, dispersed or random in the tissue are under consideration.